atouloupis/Masternodes/Welcome file.md

 > Missing to finish the job :
-> - For now only one coin is available (Axel coin)
+> - 10 coin to accept.
+For now only one coin is available (Axel coin)
 > - State of the Masternode after the script ends
 > - Watchdog to check masternodes health
 > - Add the wallet in the same server to do on click deployement :